SaM-92/TemplateAIDev/README.md

-# An up-to-date Cookiecutter template for PI Team
+# AI-Enabled Software Systems Cookiecutter Template

-_A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._
+_A logical, standardized, and flexible project structure designed for developing and sharing AI, data science, and LLM (Language Model) projects._

 #### Requirements to use the cookiecutter template: